AntonioLujanoLuna/pyevo/README.md

    This example demonstrates approximating an image using rectangles evolved with SNES.
 The script includes:
    - Vectorized operations for efficient computation
+   - Parallel processing for fitness evaluation
    - Support for creating animated GIFs of the optimization process
    - Automatic output directory management
-   - Progress visualization (can be disabled with --no-display)
+   - Progress visualization with tqdm progress bar
+   - Early stopping to avoid wasted computation
+   - Checkpointing for long-running optimizations

    Additional options:
    - `--max-size`: Maximum size for the image (default: 128)